 To use Preseed:

 - Take one applicator and push the plunger all the way in.

 - Thread the applicator onto the tube opening.

 - Gently squeeze the end of the tube until the plunger has lifted itself to how much lube you would like to use

 (The instructions say that most women use 2-3 g but keep reading to see what I thought of this recommendation).

-- Untwist the applicator and hold the open part up towards the ceiling so as not spill any lubricant.
+- Untwist the applicator and hold the open part up towards the ceiling so you don’t spill any lubricant.